Why Are CFO Insider Trades More Informative?

 Midwest Finance Association 2013 Annual Meeting Paper

 We examine whether the stronger information content of Chief Financial Officer (CFO) insider trading relative to that of Chief Executive Officers (CEOs) results from a different willingness to exploit the information asymmetry that exists between executives and outside shareholders (scrutiny hypothesis) or from differing financial acumen between CFOs and CEOs (financial acumen hypothesis).
-We consider the information content of equity purchases for CEOs, CFOs, and Chief Operating Officers (COOs).
-To test these hypotheses, we examine trading returns before and after the implementation of SOX in firms with high versus low regulation, in samples of dual executive role managers, and in samples of CEOs with prior CFO experience.
+We consider the information content of equity purchases for CEOs and CFOs.
+We examine purchased-based insider trading portfolio returns before and after the implementation of SOX in firms with high versus low regulation, for routine and opportunistic managers, and in samples of CEOs with prior CFO experience.

-Keywords: Insider trading, insider rank, executives, executive roles, CEO, CFO, COO
+Keywords: Insider trading, insider rank, executives, executive roles, CEO, CFO

 JEL Classification: G14, J33working papers series

 Date posted: April 3, 2011 ; Last revised: December 2, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.